cloud-native-toolkit/cloud-native-toolkit-workshop/activity-1/README.md

 1. Verify that change in Git Server and Git WebHook
     - Open Git Dev from Console Link
     - Navigate to user app git repository
-    - Review the recent change
+    - Review the recent commit
-    - Review the webhook is present
+    - Review the webhook recent delivery

 1. Verify that a new Pipeline starts succesfully